-The VPN speed is dependent on the router's CPU.
+Your VPN speed is dependent on the router's CPU.
 OpenVPN can only use one CPU core, and AES encryption takes quite some processing power.
-However some newer Asus routers have an AES-NI hardware acceleration chip that takes that care that.
+Some newer Asus routers have an AES-NI hardware acceleration chip that takes that care that.
 Here are some speed estimates from around the Internet:

 RT-AC86U = 247 Mbps